VecFlow™ Technology: Optimize your wastewater sludge dewatering and sludge thickening

 Įsivaizduokite tvaresnį pasaulį.
 Pasaulį, kuriame reikia mažiau, kad būtų pagaminta dar daugiau.
 Pasaulį, kuriame efektyviai patenkiname didėjančius energijos poreikius ir kartu mažiname išmetamo CO2 kiekį. Įsivaizduokite pasaulį, kuriame galime išnaudoti gamtos išteklių galią ir kartu juos tausoti.
 Bendrovėje "Alfa Laval" mes ne tik įsivaizduojame šį pasaulį.
 Mes jį kuriame kartu su savo klientais ir partneriais.

-At the forefront of sludge dewatering technology
+At the forefront of sludge thickening technology

 The PowerTubes liquid discharge recovers kinetic energy from the effluent.
-By directing the flow tangentially as it exits the decanter bowl, the decanter bowl is pushed in the direction of rotation, causing a significant reduction in energy consumption
+By directing the flow tangentially as it exits the decanter bowl, the decanter bowl is pushed in the direction of rotation, causing a significant reduction in energy consumption.

 Direct Drive gearbox